ahubers/CSC341/README.md

     and help to students interested in pursuing careers in both academia and industry after graduation.
   - _Schedule_.
 I am only guaranteed to be on campus, in person, on Tuesdays and Thursdays.
 With some exceptions, I will be home on Monday, Wednesday, and Friday.
-I will let students know if I am on campus and holding additional office hours on M/W/F.
+I will let students know if I am on campus and holding additional in-person office hours on M/W/F.
   - _Office hours_.
 	- In-person, T/Th.
 TBD.
 	- I am available virtually, by appointment, M/W/F. Make an appointment on my [Calendly](https://calendly.com/ahubers2/30min).
-- **Mentor(s)**: TBD.
-  - The mentors for both Sections 1 and 2 are still TBD.
-I will update here as soon as I know more.
+- **Mentor**: Pom Dao.
 - **Times and Location**:
   - _Section 1._ T/Th 8:30 AM - 9:50 AM.
 Noyce 3819.
   - _Section 2._ T/Th 2:30 PM - 3:50 PM.
 Noyce 3819.